How to Prepare for a Singing Audition

 Musicians take care of their instruments by keeping them in cases and undergoing routine maintenance.

-Before you worry about anything else, you have to know detailed information about the audition.
+Before you worry about anything else, you have to know detailed information about what to expect on audition day.

-What talents and vibe are the audition organizers looking for?
-What is the next step after the audition?
+What talents and vibe are the audition panel looking for?
+What is the next step after the audition performance?
 Should you have two songs prepared or one?

-Do they emphasize the musical skills, vocal, singing skills, styles, or the characteristics and the appearance of the singer?
+Do they emphasize the musical skills, vocal, singing skills, styles, or the characteristics and the individual voice of the singer?

 Believe in Yourself